SystemsGenetics/GEMmaker/docs/preparing_and_running.rst

 For large experiments on an HPC system, it is important to make sure that you are effectively utilizing the resources of the system.
-There are a number of parameters in ``nextflow.config`` which can be used to increase performance based on the capabilities of your system: - ``params.execution.threads``: All processes which support multithreading (such as trimmomatic) will use this number of threads.
-This setting should be determined by the number of cores per node on your system; for example, if your system has nodes with 16 cores per node then you could set the number of threads to 16 to make full use of those nodes. - ``params.execution.queue_size``: Nextflow will only run 100 processes at a time by default, but you may be able to increase this value based on the queue limits of your system. - ``scratch``: If this directive is enabled in your profile, each process will attempt to use its own local disk space instead of the main working directory.
-If you are running the workflow from NFS storage then you may benefit greatly from this option, if the nodes on your system have sufficient local storage.
-This option can significantly reduce the amount of disk I/O on your NFS storage, since each process will only interact with the NFS storage at the beginning and end to transfer input and output files.
+There are a number of parameters in ``nextflow.config`` which can be used to increase performance based on the capabilities of your system:

+- ``params.execution.threads``: All processes which support multithreading (such as trimmomatic) will use this number of threads.
+This setting should be determined by the number of cores per node on your system; for example, if your system has nodes with 16 cores per node then you could set the number of threads to 16 to make full use of those nodes.
+- ``params.execution.queue_size``: Nextflow will only run 100 processes at
+a time by default, but you may be able to increase this value based on the queue limits of your system.

 Generating a Summary Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~